hushmirror/SilentDragonLite/README.md

 ```
 ## Note Management
 SilentDragonLite does automatic note and utxo management, which means it doesn't allow you to manually select which address to send outgoing transactions from.
 It follows these principles:

-* Defaults to sending shielded transactions, even if you're sending to a transparent address
+* Defaults to sending shielded transactions, which are now enforced via consensus rules
-* Sapling funds need at least 2 confirmations before they can be spent
+* Sapling funds need at least 2 confirmations before they can be spent (150 seconds on average for HUSH mainnet)
-* Can select funds from multiple shielded addresses in the same transaction
+* Can select funds from multiple shielded addresses in the same transaction (via raw transactions)
 * Will automatically shield your transparent funds at the first opportunity
 * When sending an outgoing transaction to a shielded address, SilentDragonLite can decide to use the transaction to additionally shield your transparent funds (i.e., send your transparent funds to your own shielded address in the same transaction)